structure-create/structure/README.md

-# Structure - Your Compliance Copilot
+# Structure - The Compliance Copilot